This article describes how to use a subset of manually or semi-automatically categorized text data...

 - a Text variable in order to perform manual coding.
 Text variables are represented by a small a next to the variable in the Data Sets tree:

 - A Nominal variable or Binary-Multi variable set in the same data set as the text variable to use as the categories to train the analysis.
 Note, this training variable (set) should contain all the categories you want in your final result, but only needs to categorize a subset of the responses.
+You also cannot have a category named NA.

 - Once you have manually or semi-automatically categorized a subset of text data (this could be a random selection of the data or the first wave of a tracking study), go to Anything > Advanced Analysis > Text Analysis > Automatic Categorization > Unstructured Text from the toolbar.